is claude ai open source

 Anthropic’s reasoning is not primarily commercial, although commercial interests obviously factor in.
 The company was founded specifically around AI safety research, and its position is that releasing powerful model weights publicly creates risks they cannot control after the fact.

 This is a genuinely contested position in the AI community.
-Many researchers argue that open models allow public scrutiny that actually makes AI safer—hidden systems cannot be independently audited.
+Many researchers argue that open models allow public scrutiny that actually makes AI safer.
+Hidden systems cannot be independently audited.
 Anthropic disagrees, at least for their flagship models, and has been consistent about that position.

 From a practical standpoint for users, this means Claude is a managed service, not a tool you own.
 Anthropic controls updates, pricing, and access.
 That creates dependency.
 Whether that dependency is acceptable depends on your priorities and risk tolerance.